keuriseu/keuriseu.github.io/_posts/2018-04-20-spring-cleaning.md

 ## Missing Pepper

 The house is just not the same without Pepper.
 It's cleaner, at least.
 I just hope she finds a temporary home with Natalia and that's the most important.
+She seems to be having a more active life with Natalia, walking more than an hour a day.

+## Sean is home

+Now we have Sean by ourselves, no one to help us.
+First day has passed and so far so good.
+He's been a good boy.
+House is cleaner too.
+We'll see what it's really gonna be like in the next week.

 ## Snaps